 The TDP provides worldwide dental coverage for eligible family members of active duty service members, survivors, certain National Guard and Reserve members and their families, and Individual Ready Reserve members and their families.
-Former spouses and remarried surviving spouses do not qualify to purchase coverage.
-For more information about the TDP, visit www.uccitdp.com or call United Concordia Companies, Inc. at 1-844-653-4061 (CONUS) or 1-844-653-4060 (OCONUS).
+Former spouses and remarried surviving spouses don't qualify to purchase coverage.
+For more information about the TDP, visit www.uccitdp.com or call United Concordia at 1-844-653-4061 (CONUS) or 1-844-653-4060 (OCONUS).